 Who We Are

 JAIA is a personal development and leadership program for teens and young adults ages 16-21.
 We co-create with youth to build healthier communities by promoting mindfulness, mental health literacy, and moral/ethical development.

 The JAIA Pillars

 - Mindfulness– Learning and practicing present moment awareness of self, their surroundings and others offers youth the ability to reduce stress, anxiety and reactive behavior, and helps to manage cognitive & emotional functioning.

 - Mental health– We provide youth with experiential learning in social emotional core competencies (SEL), mental health literacy (MHL) and healthy relationship skills to support and encourage self-mastery, esteem and efficacy, address persistent trauma and stressors due to systemic oppression, and promote healthy living on the individual and community levels.

 - Moral/Ethical Decision Making- JAIA offers youth the study of universal principles (e.g. acceptance, trust, accountability) as a lens through which decision making leads to ethical and moral development.
 JAIA also creates youth led service learning opportunities to practice ethical decision making real time.

 Our mission is to partner and co-create with youth in order to promote mindful, healthy and safe communities through transformative personal and leadership

-Our Vision is to develop conscious, confident leaders nationally and globally through youth led and adult guided programming.
+Our Vision is to develop conscious, confident leaders nationally and globally through youth led and adult guided programming created by youth in NYC.
 JAIA imagines a world where youth voices

 are valued and included for the advancement of healthier communities.